Interview with Kim Vopni, owner of Home of the Vagina CoachJan 17, 2022

 Kim, can you give us an overview of your career?

-I started my business as a side hustle in 2004 and it became my main gig in 2009.
-In 2011 I formed a second business with 2 other women and ran both businesses until that 2nd business was sold in 2020.
+I started my business as a side hustle in 2004, and it became my main gig in 2009.
+In 2011 I formed a second business with two other women and ran both businesses until that 2nd business was sold in 2020.
 I now have online programs and coaching as well as an app to support women through all life stages as it pertains to pelvic health.

 Tell us a little bit about what you are doing now.

-How did you start your educational journey towards becoming The Vagina Coach?
+How did you start your educational journey toward becoming The Vagina Coach?

 What does your work as the Vagina Coach entail?